-Government of Canada offers Emerging Leaders in Americas Program (ELAP) scholarships for the academic year 2018-2019.
-ELAP scholarships are open for the applicants of Caribbean and North/South/Central America.
+The Government of Canada offers Emerging Leaders in Americas Program (ELAP) scholarships for the academic year 2019-2020.
+ELAP opportunities are open for the applicants of Caribbean and North/South/Central America.

-Scholarships are available for study or research at the college, undergraduate and graduate levels.
-The scholarship value varies depending on the duration and level of study.
+The studentships are available for study or research at the college, undergraduate and graduate levels. the program value varies depending on the duration and level of study.

 In 2009, the Government of Canada announced the Emerging Leaders in the Americas Program (ELAP) to support the development of human capital and the next generation of leaders in the Americas while strengthening the linkages between post-secondary institutions in Canada and Latin America and the Caribbean.

-- Course Level: Scholarships are available for study or research at the college, undergraduate and graduate levels.
+- Course Level: The studentships are available for study or research at the college, undergraduate and graduate levels.

-- Study Subject: Scholarships are awarded to learn any of the courses offered by the Universities.
+- Study Subject: The studentships are awarded to learn any of the courses offered by Universities.

-- Scholarship Award: The scholarship value varies depending on the duration and level of study.
-The scholarship value for students is:
+- Award: the program value varies depending on the duration and level of study. the program value for students is:

 - $7,200 CAN for college, undergraduate or graduate students (Master’s and PhD) for a minimum of four months or one academic term of study or research; or

 - $9,700 CAN for graduate students (Master’s and PhD) for a period of five to six months of study or research.

 - Number of Awards: Over 400 opportunities are awarded every year.